THUNLP-MT/PromptGating4MCTG/README.md

 ### Machine Translation

+> Because of the large size of the vocabulary of mBART model, we provide a cutted model with vocabulary size of 6w to save memory.

 1. Download vocabulary file of mBART model and other files in the [google drive](https://drive.google.com/drive/folders/1wqmM6eR1AG66ano-zbCzYykWoaQvYTJO?usp=sharing) into `/path/to/pretrain_mBART`.

 2. Choose one script of `exp_train_translation_*.sh` and run it.

-After training, you can transfer the prompts and gates of each model into one model and evaluate it.
-Some example script is `codes/thumt/scripts/substitute_prompt_gating.py`, `codes/thumt_gen/scripts/substitute_prompt_gating.py`

-## Evaluation
+## Inference

-After merging different prompts and gates, you can evaluate the model on different tasks.
+After merging different prompts and gates, you can perform inference the model on different tasks.
+The first step of instruction below is for inference, and the other steps are for evaluation.

 ### Text Generation

 1. Process the manual constraints for test set in `/path/to/processed/yelp/infer`, each of the file contains 375 lines of constraint sentences.
 For example, `neg_label.375.spm.txt` contains 375 lines of `This is a negative review.` and is tokenized.

     Tokenized prefixes used in the paper are in `data/infer_gen/pre_tokens.25.spm.txt`.
 Positive key words and negative key words for inference are ramdomly sampled and tokenized in `data/infer_gen/maskfix.pos.375.spm.txt` and `data/infer_gen/maskfix.neg.375.spm.txt`.
-You still needs to install [this repo](https://github.com/ajitrajasekharan/simple_tense_detector) to evaluate the tense attribute.

 2. Train a classifier on sentiment and food category.
 The script is in `codes/train_classifier/train_*.py`.
 Follow the paper to oversample the raw data and train the classifiers.

+3. You still needs to install [this repo](https://github.com/ajitrajasekharan/simple_tense_detector) to evaluate the tense attribute.

-3. Run `codes/infer_train_generation_yelp.sh` and remember to change the `src_attached` and `prompt_attached` simultaneously according to the combination of prompts and gates you want to evaluate.
+4. Run `codes/infer_train_generation_yelp.sh` and remember to change the `src_attached` and `prompt_attached` simultaneously according to the combination of prompts and gates you want to evaluate.

 ### Machine Translation